CycloneDX/cyclonedx.org/use-cases/index.md

 {% include examples/compositions.html %}

+## OpenChain conformance

+CycloneDX incorporates SPDX license IDs and expressions to document stated licenses of open source components and individual source files.
+Observed licenses and copyright statements are also fully supported.
+In OpenChain terms, a CycloneDX BOM is classified as a __compliance artifact__.

+Organizations seeking OpenChain conformance should review the specification and ensure all verification requirements are met including fully documented processes for how the CycloneDX BOMs where created, distributed, and archived.
+The [CycloneDX BOM Repository Server](https://github.com/CycloneDX/cyclonedx-bom-repo-server) is a simple and effective way to automate publishing, versioning, and archiving of BOMs.

+{% include examples/openchain-conformance.html %}

 ## Vulnerability remediation

 By leveraging the [pedigree](#pedigree) capabilities of CycloneDX, it is possible to describe remediations made to